2012–13 Grambling State Tigers men's basketball team

 The 2012–13 Grambling State Tigers men's basketball team represented Grambling State University during the 2012–13 NCAA Division I men's basketball season.
 The Tigers, led by first year head coach Joseph Price, played their home games at the Fredrick C. Hobdy Assembly Center and were members of the Southwestern Athletic Conference.
 They finished the season 0–28, 0–18 in SWAC play to finish in last place.
 They lost in the quarterfinals of the SWAC tournament to Alabama A&M to become the eighth Division I team in NCAA history to finish a season winless.

+The 2012-2013 Grambling State Tigers men's basketball team holds the distinction of being the worst team ever tracked by Ken Pomeroy's Adjusted Efficiency Margin with a net rating of -46.10.